Associate ScientistSection on Molecular Transport

 My current endeavors expand beyond ion channel biophysics and focus on using these detailed molecular mechanisms to understand VDAC’s role in a wide variety of mitochondria-associated pathologies to identify pharmacological agents targeting VDAC regulation.
 I believe that such knowledge is crucial for improving outcomes of mitochondria-related diseases.

-Dr. Rostovtseva has published over 50 peer-reviewed publications in high-impact journals like PNAS and JACS and wrote 4 book chapters.
-She served as a Guest Editor in Biochimica et Biophysica Acta (BBA) – Biomembranes special issue on “VDAC Structure, Function, and Regulation of Mitochondrial and Cellular Metabolism” in 2012 and as an Invited Editor in a book volume “Molecular Basis for Mitochondrial Signaling” for “The Springer Series in Biological and Medical Physics – Biomedical Engineering” in 2017.
+Dr. Rostovtseva has published over 70 peer-reviewed publications in high-impact journals like PNAS, JACS, ACS Nano, and Cell Mol Life Sci, and wrote 5 book chapters.
+She twice served as a Guest Editor in Biochimica et Biophysica Acta (BBA) – Biomembranes special issues and as an Invited Editor in a book volume “Molecular Basis for Mitochondrial Signaling” for “The Springer Series in Biological and Medical Physics – Biomedical Engineering”.